Evamendoza/Car_with_machine_learning/README.md

 ## Designing Maps

-You can design your own circuits using any drawing program (e.g., GIMP, Photoshop, Krita).
+You can design your own circuits using any drawing program (example: GIMP, Photoshop, Krita).

 - The map image must have a resolution of 1920x1080.
 - The track should be black.